An Exploration of the Difference Between Leadership and Management

 “Both leaders and managers have a commitment to their businesses, but managers focus strictly on business results and processes, whereas leaders find more of a balance with more focus on support and connection.”

-No matter which leadership style a leader subscribes to, their primary responsibility is to develop a vision for a company and use their communication skills to communicate that vision in an inspiring, motivating, and effective way.
+No matter which leadership style a leader subscribes to, their primary responsibility is to develop a vision for a company and use their communication skills to convey that vision in an inspiring, motivating, and effective way.

 Managers, on the other hand, are an integral part of making that vision a reality.
 They are the ones who will ensure that all the pieces come together to execute the leader’s vision